-- production of individual and collective services by government; - own-account production of housing services by owner-occupiers; - production of goods for own final consumption e.g. of agricultural products; - own-account construction, including that by households; - production of services by paid domestic staff; - breeding of fish in fish farms; - production forbidden by law; as long as all units involved in the transaction enter into voluntarily; - production from which the revenues are not declared in full to the fiscal authorities.
+- production of individual and collective services by government - own-account production of housing services by owner-occupiers - production of goods for own final consumption e.g. of agricultural products - own-account construction, including that by households - · production of services by paid domestic staff - · breeding of fish in fish farms - production forbidden by law; as long as all units involved in the transaction enter into voluntarily - production from which the revenues are not declared in full to the fiscal authorities e.g. clandestine production of textiles